hobbsy/thinkpad/snippets/tlp.md

 Notes on installing and running TLP on ThinkPad T440p, following along with this YouTube tutorial by DorianDotSlash: https://www.youtube.com/watch?v=Ku0491LfhR4

 Install TLP
 `sudo apt install tlp`

 Check that it's running:
 `sudo systemctl status tlp`

 By default it's not automatically running, so either reboot your machine or run the command:
 `sudo systemctl start tlp`

+To get some stats outputted in the terminal:
 `sudo tlp-stat -s`

 or save the result of that to a text/log file if you want
 `sudo tlp-stat -s >> "$(date +"%Y%m%d-%H%M")-tlp.log"`